-Ana has over 25 years of experience as a senior banker at global investment banks in New York, London, and Sao Paulo and has over 15 years of experience as a venture capital investor.
+Ana has over 25 years of experience as a senior banker at global investment banks in New York, London, and Sao Paulo and over 15 years of experience as a venture capital investor.

 As a venture capitalist, Ana was a co-founder of an internet portal sold to GP Investimentos in early 2000.
-Afterward, she advised several boards of media and technology companies on digital strategies, including: Lojas Americanas.com (later merged with B2W), Turner Broadcasting Latin America and Nova.com (later ViaVarejo.com)
+Afterward, she advised several boards of media & technology companies on digital strategies, including: Lojas Americanas.com (later merged with B2W), Turner Broadcasting Latin America and Nova.com (later ViaVarejo.com)

 Along with her career, Ana has been involved in over 110 capital markets and M&A transactions, totaling approximately US$ 150 billion.
 Five of the transactions she led won the prestigious IFR” Deal of the Year” award including the Privatization of Vale in 1996 and the Brazilian government partial divestiture of Petrobras in 2000.